 No fixed time period can be quoted for oil changes as operating conditions and maintenance standards vary so widely.
 Burnt and scorched oil odours and the oil darkening and thickening are all signs of oxidation and indicate the oil should be changed.

-Moisture which results from condensation can become entrapped in the oil and cannot be removed by filtration so that water contamination is progressive.
+Moisture that results from condensation can become entrapped in the oil and cannot be removed by filtration so water contamination is progressive.

-Contamination can be reduced by:-
+Contamination of the oil can be reduced by:

-- 1) Cleaning around the reservoir cap before removal, and keeping that area clean - 11) Using clean containers when replenishing the system - 111) Regular servicing of the filtration system.
+- ✓ Cleaning around the reservoir cap before removal, and keeping that area clean. - ✓ Using clean containers when replenishing the system. - ✓ Regular servicing of the filtration system.